DID YOU KNOW – UBS HONG KONG OPEN

-• The 2012 UBS Hong Kong Open will be the 54th staging of the event.
+• This year’s Hong Kong Open will be the 58th staging of the event.
 The tournament was first played in 1959 and won by Lu Liang-huan and is the longest running sporting event in Hong Kong.

-• History was also created in the 2009 Hong Kong Open (played in 2008), when Jason Hak became the .youngest player to make a cut in a European Tour event, aged 14 years and 304 days.
-He beat the previous record of Garcia in the aforementioned tournament in 1995, aged 15 years and 46 days.
+• History was also created in the 2009 Hong Kong Open (played in November 2008), when Jason Hak became the .then youngest player to make a cut in a European Tour event, aged 14 and 304 days.
+He beat the then previous record of Garcia in the aforementioned tournament.